 The next stop will put you on the road for a half hour as you enter further into the heart of bourbon county.
 The drive is beautiful and makes the time fly by.
 Once at Wild Turkey…if Bubba is still there, request him as your tour guide.
 He is absolutely amazing and can school you on some bourbon!
-He will teach you everything you every wanted to know and beyond about bourbon and the industry.
+He will teach you everything you ever wanted to know and beyond about bourbon and the industry.

 Stop Number Six: Four Roses-1224 Bonds Mill Rd, Lawrenceburg, KY 40342

 This is will likely be your last stop because by now you have spent three hours on tours and some time between to do a little sightseeing and driving.
-You might not even make it here depending on how you structured you day.
+You might not even make it here depending on how you structured your day.
 Four Roses did have an option for you to not take the tour and just taste the bourbons, but you know how things change.

 OVERNIGHT IN BARDSTOWN, KENTUCKY

 There are tons of places to stay along the trail, but Bardstown is smack in the middle of the action.
-It is a quaint little town that offers some fun unique accommodations, restaurants and shops.
+It is a quaint little town that offers some fun unique accommodations, restaurants, and shops.
 Check out the Jailer’s Inn and the Old Talbott Tavern for something out of the ordinary.

 Next morning its time to rise and shine and drink more bourbon.
 Find yourself a good donut at Hadorn’s Bakery and then it is off to Heaven Hill.